Folding & Sewing Corset Center Back Line

 Note the lower edge of corset, the black lining is smaller than the main corset.

-When the end is folded over this will make the coutil lining stay taught and be perfectly flT.
+When the end is folded over this will make the coutil lining stay taught and fit perfectly.

 Cut a reinforcing strip the length of back line. the strip will be the width of your 2 supporting bones and the row for your eyelets.